 It seems as if there’s a neighborhood for everyone in Baltimore.

-Today, we'll use science and data to determine which Baltimore hoods need a little tender loving care - the sore thumbs of the Baltimore area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Riverside ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Baltimore hoods need a little tender loving care – the sore thumbs of the Baltimore area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Fells Point ranks way above the rest.

 Read on to see how we determined the places around Baltimore that need a pick-me-up.
 And remember, don’t blame the messenger.